Torsion, energy magnetization and thermal Hall effect: and global anomalies

 \section{$m_{Q,\ 0}=c_{1}T^{2}$ and global anomalies}

-After revealing the topological meaning of torsional Chern-Simons terms, a natural question is whether $c_{1}$ is quantized after \XQ{considering the scale invariance of the edge theory similarly as in Ref.~\citep{nakai2017prb}} and fixing the vacuum energy magnetization to be 0.
-We shall explore this by studying boundary energy-momentum tensors. \ZM{Consider massive Dirac models (its mass is $\tilde{m}(y)$) with domain wall located at $y=0$, whose mass reverses sign across the domain wall, i.e. $\tilde{m}(y)|_{y\rightarrow \pm \infty}=\mp m$.} There are chiral Weyl fermions living in the domain wall, whose chirality is $s=-\text{sign}\left(m\right)=\pm1$ and $+1$ ($-1$) for right-handed (left-handed).
-By perturbative calculations, for $s$-Weyl fermions, there is (see Appendix \ref{sec:energy_momentum_tensor} for details)
+After revealing the topological meaning of torsional Chern-Simons terms, a natural question is whether $c_{1}$ is quantized after considering the scale invariance of the edge theory similarly as in Ref.~\citep{nakai2017prb} and fixing the vacuum energy magnetization to be 0.
+We shall explore this by studying boundary energy-momentum tensors \Reply{from the point view of perturbative calculations and non-perturbative global anomalies (modular transformation)}.

-$\tilde{\Lambda}^{2}$ is ultra-violet cut-off and its specific value depends on regularization schemes.
-Assuming scale invariance in edge theories, it is natural to use dimensional regularization instead of hard cut-off regularization, which leads to $\tilde{\Lambda}^{2}=0$. \XQ{Notice that $c_1$ term is time-reversal odd and the opposite mass term is connected by time-reversal symmetry.
-Therefore, $c_1 \propto \text{sign}\left(m\right)$ is of opposite sign aross the domain wall.
-We also know from Eq.~\eqref{eq:interpolation} that the difference of $c_1$ on the two sides of the domain wall corresponds to the boundary energy current.} Combining these inputs we can derive that \ZM{$\tilde{c}_{1}=\frac{\pi}{12}\text{sign}\left(m\right)$} and $c_{1}=\frac{\pi}{24}\text{sign}\left(m\right)$.